-- (i) Mandatory Displays: - (a) Measured quantities as per clause 4.1.1; - (b) Current time ("UTC") and date; - (c) Measurement transformer ratios (see clause 5.3); and

-(d) Any compensation factor which has been applied for measurement transformer errors and/or system losses, where this is a constant factor applied at security level 3 (i.e. where the Meter is combined with the display and/or Outstation).
+- (i) Mandatory Displays - (a) Measured quantities as per clause 4.1.1; - (b) Current time ("UTC") and date; - (c) Measurement transformer ratios (see clause 5.3); and - (d) Any compensation factor which has been applied for measurement transformer errors and/or system losses, where this is a constant factor9 applied at security level 3 (i.e. where the Meter is combined with the display and/or Outstation).

-Metering Equipment shall be capable of enabling the display of the following, as specified by the Registrant:
+Metering Equipment shall also be capable of displaying the following information, as specified by the Registrant.

-- (ii) Display capabilities: - (a) Maximum Demand (MD) for kW or MW as appropriate per programmable charging period i.e. monthly or statistical review period; - (b) Maximum Demand (MD) for kVA or MVA as appropriate per programmable charging period i.e. monthly or statistical review period; - (c) Twice the kWh advance or MWh advance as appropriate since the commencement of a current Demand Period (i.e. kW or MW rising demand); - (d) Cumulative MD; - (e) Number of MD resets; and - (f) Multi-rate display sequence as specified by the Registrant with a minimum of 8 rates selectable over the calendar year.
+- (ii) Display capabilities - (a) Maximum Demand (MD) for kW or MW as appropriate per programmable charging period i.e. monthly or statistical review period; - (b) Maximum Demand (MD) for kVA or MVA as appropriate per programmable charging period i.e. monthly or statistical review period; - (c) Twice the kWh advance or MWh advance as appropriate since the commencement of a current Demand Period (i.e. kW or MW rising demand); - (d) Twice the kVAh advance or MVAh advance as appropriate since the commencement of a current Demand Period (i.e. kVA or MVA Switchgear demand); - (e) Cumulative MD; - (f) Number of resets; and - (g) Multi-rate display sequence as specified by the Registrant with a minimum of 8 rates selectable over the calendar year